uwe-app/website/site/docs/getting-started/front-matter.md

 ## Summary

 The summary field is intended to be used as an introduction to the page content.
-It is used primarily when generating [feeds]({{ link "/docs/content/feeds/" }}) but could also be used by convention for an introductory paragraph that is rendered using the [markdown helper]({{ link "/docs/helpers/markdown/" }}).
+It is used primarily when generating [[docs/content/feeds]] but could also be used by convention for an introductory paragraph that is rendered using the [[docs/reference/helpers/markdown|markdown helper]].

 ```markdown
 +++